Big data is transforming businesses and driving growth throughout the global economy.

 Even if your background is in a completely unrelated field, it’s still possible to make the switch to big data and change the trajectory of your career.
 If you’ve been pondering whether you should change careers, start looking at the transferable skills that you might already possess and the required skills that you’ve yet to develop.

 To close this gap and sharpen your big data skills, you may want to look into an advanced degree program such as Northeastern University’s Align Data Science program.
 This program is designed specifically for students with an undergraduate degree in an unrelated field and provides the foundational knowledge and experience necessary to begin a career in big data.
+Alternatively, Northeastern also offers a Data Analytics Engineering program as well as an accelerated alternative for students who are looking to acquire rigorous analytical skills and research experience in preparation for a doctoral program in health, security, and sustainability.

 Download the free guide below to learn how you can break into the fast-paced and exciting field of analytics.